- Instructions for Form 1120-FSC - Introductory Material

 Enter any tax-exempt interest received or accrued.
 Include any exempt-interest dividends received as a shareholder in a mutual fund or other regulated investment company.
 Also include this amount on Schedule M-1, line 7a.

 If the FSC owned at least a 10% interest, directly or indirectly, in any foreign partnership, attach a statement listing the following information for each foreign partnership.
 For this purpose, a foreign partnership includes an entity treated as a foreign partnership under Regulations section 301.7701-2 or 301.7701-3.

 Name and EIN (if any) of the foreign partnership;

-Identify which, if any, of the following forms the foreign partnership filed for its tax year ending with or within the FSC's tax year: Form 1042, 1065 or 1065-B, or 8804;
+Identify which, if any, of the following forms the foreign partnership filed for its tax year ending with or within the FSC's tax year: Form 1042, 1065, or 8804;

 Beginning and ending dates of the foreign partnership's tax year.

-If the FSC has a net operating loss (NOL) for its current tax year, it generally can elect to waive the entire carryback period for the NOL and instead carry the NOL forward to future tax years.
-To do so, check the box on line 6 and file the tax return by its due date, including extensions (do not attach the statement described in Temporary Regulations section 301.9100-12T).
+If the FSC has a net operating loss (NOL) attributable to farming losses, it generally can elect to waive the entire carryback period for the NOL and instead carry the NOL forward to future tax years.
+To do so, check the box on line 6 and file the tax return by its due date, including extensions.
+Do not attach the statement described in Temporary Regulations section 301.9100-12T.
 Once made, the election is irrevocable.
-See Form 1139, Corporation Application for Tentative Refund, for more details.

 Enter the amount of the NOL carryover to the tax year from prior years, even if some of the loss is used to offset income on this return.
 The amount to enter is the total of all NOLs generated in prior years but not used to offset income (either as a carryback or carryover) to a tax year prior to the current tax year.
 Do not reduce the amount by any NOL deduction reported on line 19a, Part II of Schedule B.